Garifuna: 19th century

-20th and 21st centuries

-In the 21st century, the Garifuna population is estimated to be around 600,000 in total, taking together its people in Central America, Yurumein (Saint Vincent and the Grenadines), and the United States.
-As a result of extensive emigration from Central America, the United States has the second-largest population of Garifuna outside Central America.
-New York City, specifically in the Bronx, has the largest population, dominated by Garifuna from Honduras, Guatemala and Belize.
-Los Angeles ranks second with Belizean Garifuna being the most populous, followed by those from Honduras and Guatemala.
-There are also growing Garifuna populations in Houston, Atlanta, and New Orleans.
-There is no information regarding Garifuna from Nicaragua having migrated to either coast of the United States.
-The Nicaraguan Garifuna population is quite small.
-Community leaders are attempting to resurrect the Garifuna language and cultural traditions.

-By 2014 more Garifuna were leaving Honduras and immigrating to the United States.

 Language

 The Garifuna people speak Garifuna and Vincentian Creole.

-The Garifuna language is an offshoot of the Arawak language, and it is spoken in Honduras, Belize, Guatemala, and Nicaragua by the Garifuna people.
+The Garifuna language is an offshoot of the Kalinago language, and it is spoken in Honduras, Belize, Guatemala, and Nicaragua by the Garifuna people.
 It is an Arawakan language with French, English, Dutch, African, and Spanish influences, reflecting their long interaction with various colonial peoples.
 Garifuna has a vocabulary featuring some terms used by women and others used primarily by men.
 This may derive from historical Carib practices: in the colonial era, the Carib of both sexes spoke Island Carib.
 Men additionally used a distinct pidgin based on the unrelated Carib language of the mainland.

 Almost all Garinagu are bilingual or multilingual.
 They generally speak the official languages of the countries they reside in, such as Spanish or English, most commonly as a first language.
 Many also speak Garifuna, mostly as a cultural language, as a part of their families' heritage.

-Garifuna is a language and not a dialect.
-Garinagu are now writing their own narrative based on their historical and cultural experiences.

 Demographics

-In 2011, it was estimated that the Garifuna population consisted of roughly 400,000 people, mostly living in Honduras and the United States.
+In 2011, Garifuna organisations in the United States estimated that the Garifuna population consisted of roughly 400,000 people, mostly living in Honduras and the United States.